obonaventure/cnp3/book/glossary.rst

    inverse query
         For DNS servers and resolvers, an inverse query is a query for the domaine name that corresponds to a given IP address.

+   TLS
+	Transport Layer Security, defined in :rfc:`5246` is a cryptographic protocol that is used to provide communication security for Internet applications.
+This protocol is used on top of the transport service but a detailed description is outside the scope of this book.